yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 D24, XO, Pahang, Johor.
 There's also D24XO, what even is that?
 Sounds confusing?
 Not experts, but here we are sharing what we have learnt from hearing, reading, and eating of course, and hopefully it clears some things up.

-Firstly, XO and D24 and technically the same cultivar, i.e. D24, as per registered under the Malaysian Department of Agriculture.
-Same species, same botanical variety.

-Yet because of different growing conditions (or other factors, but such secrets will only be known to the farmers), result in generally 2 vastly different taste profile categories.

-However, seller marketing strategies result in confusing naming sometimes, and potentially even mis-naming (same happens with Musang King D197).
+Apparently, D24 and Johor XO are possibly different cultivars.
+With Johor XO not registered under Malaysian Agricultural Research and Development Institute (Mardi).
+D24 and Johor XO have vastly different taste profile categories and physical attributes.

-In our opinion, based on taste profiles, the only 2 real and vastly different taste-types are:
+The only 2 real and vastly different profiles (and likely cultivars) are:
 - D24 (aka 'Sultan')
 - Johor XO

-Then, whether it is A) grown in Pahang, Johor, or elsewhere, B) altitude, determines the quality and degree of fermentation.
+Meanwhile, D24 as per registered under Mardi, depending on geographical growing location (Pahang, Johor, or elsewhere) and quality (altitude), can be further classified into more taste and quality profiles (just like Musang King, Black Gold, Raja Kunyit, etc).
+And the more fermented versions of D24 get called things like D24XO, XOD24, which further confuses the relationship between D24 and Johor XO.

 (left is D24, right is Johor XO)